Black Bart (outlaw): Civil War

 On August 13, 1862, Boles enlisted as a private in Company B, 116th Illinois Regiment (his name is spelled "Boles" in the company records).
-He was a good soldier and became a First sergeant within a year.
+He became a First sergeant within a year.
 Boles was seriously wounded at the Battle of Vicksburg, and took part in Sherman's March to the Sea.
 He received brevet commissions as both second lieutenant and first lieutenant, and on June 7, 1865, was discharged with his regiment in Washington, D.C.
 He returned home at last to his family in Illinois.

-Prospecting again
+Prospecting Again

 In 1867, Boles went prospecting for gold in Idaho and Montana.
 In a surviving letter to his wife from August 1871, he told her of an unpleasant encounter with some Wells, Fargo & Company agents and vowed to exact revenge.

 Criminal career

 Boles adopted the nickname "Black Bart" and proceeded to rob Wells Fargo stagecoaches at least 28 times across northern California between 1875 and 1883, including a number of times along the historic Siskiyou Trail between California and Oregon.
 Although Boles became widely known for the poetic messages left behind after his robberies, he wrote only two poems–left at the fourth and fifth robbery sites–but this was enough to ensure his fame.
 Black Bart was quite successful as a highwayman, often taking in thousands of dollars a year.

 Boles was afraid of horses and he fled from all of his robberies on foot.
 He was invariably polite, never using foul language except in his poems.
 He dressed in a long linen duster coat and a bowler hat, using a flour sack with holes cut for his eyes as a mask.
 He brandished a shotgun but reportedly never once fired it during his years as an outlaw.
 All these became his trademarks and he quickly gained notoriety.